shea08/shea08.github.io/james1.md

 * * *
 ## 10
 > and
-> the rich in his humiliation, because like a flower (🌷) of the grass (:herb:) he will pass away.
+> the rich in his humiliation, because like a flower (🌷) of the grass (🌿) he will pass away.

 * * *
 ## 11